context-labs/autodoc/README.md

 ```bash
 $ npm install -g @context-labs/autodoc
 ```
 This command installs the Autodoc CLI tool that will allow you to create and query Autodoc indexes.

-Run `$ doc` to see the available commands.
+Run `doc` to see the available commands.

 ### Querying
 We'll use the Autodoc repository as an example to demonstrate how querying in Autodoc works.